linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Options, Futures, and Other Derivatives/chapters/16 Employee Stock Options.md

 The accounting rules which came into effect in 2005 have led companies to consider alternatives to traditional compensation plans where at-the-money stock options are granted.
 We have already mentioned restricted stock units (RSUs), which are shares that will be owned by the employee at a future time (the vesting date).
 Many companies have replaced stock options by RSUs.
 A variation on an RSU is a market-leveraged stock unit (MSU), in which the number of shares that will be owned on the vesting date is equal to  $S_T / S_0$ , where  $S_0$  is the stock price on the grant date and  $S_T$  is the stock price on the vesting date.

 If the stock market as a whole goes up, employees with stock options tend to do well, even if their own company's stock price underperforms the market.
 One way of overcoming this problem is to tie the strike price of the options to the performance of a broadly based index.
 Suppose that on the option grant date the stock price is  \$30 and the index is 2,000.
-The strike price would initially be set at\$ 30.
+The strike price would initially be set at \$30.
 If the index increased by 10\% to 2,200, then the strike price would also increase by 10\% to \$33.
 If the index moved down by 15\% to 1,700, then the strike price would also move down by 15\% to \$25.50.
 The effect of this is that the company's stock price performance has to beat that of the index to become in the money.
 As an alternative to using a broadly based index as the reference index, the company could use an index of the prices of stocks in the same industrial sector as the company.

 # 16.4 VALUATION